drewgrif/butterscripts/README.md

 # 🧈 butterscripts
 ![Made for Debian](https://img.shields.io/badge/Made%20for-Debian-A81D33?style=for-the-badge&logo=debian&logoColor=white)

+> **📍 Also Available on Codeberg**: This project is maintained on both [GitHub](https://github.com/drewgrif/butterscripts) and [Codeberg](https://codeberg.org/justaguylinux/butterscripts).
+Both repositories are actively maintained and kept in sync.

 A modular collection of scripts I use across my Debian setups — minimal and practical.
 These scripts automate installs, configure tools, apply theming, and tweak the system just how I like it.

 ---